 Many people tend to tuck their feet under something when performing sit ups because this makes the exercise feel easier.
 However, you should try not to do this because it causes you to use your hip flexors to help the abdominals lift the upper body off the floor.

 This effect is particularly pronounced when performing a full sit up rather than a crunch.
 By using the hip flexors, you are not targeting the abs, so you are not getting a good workout.

-You might find that you are unable to sit all the way up without tucking your feet under something.
+You might find that you are unable to sit all the way up without tucking your feet under something or having someone else hold your feet.
 This is because your abdominals are not strong enough yet to control the motion and lift your body weight on their own without the help of the hip flexors.

 For this reason, the crunch is often a better choice than the full sit up because it uses only the abdominals.
 The crunch forces you to isolate the abs for an intense workout.